 Bresaola is a very lean type of air-dried and salted beef that originated in Valtellina, in the Lombardy region of the Italian Alps.
 Bresaola has an IGP trademark (protected geographical indication).
-This means that only certified master butches in the Lombardy region are authorised to produce this meat.
+This means that only certified master butchers in the Lombardy region are authorised to produce this meat.

 How do you make bresaola?

-Bresaola’s unique flavour is thanks to its trimming process.
-The fat is first removed from the meat, and then it is seasoned with a dry rub of salt and spices.
+Bresaola’s unique flavour is a result of its trimming process.
+First, the fat is removed from the meat.
+The meat is then seasoned with a dry rub of salt and spices.
 Juniper berries, cinnamon, caraway seeds, coriander, clove, garlic, and nutmeg are the most typical spices used for the dry rub.
-After this stage, the meat is left to cure for several days, followed by a drying period of 1 -3 months.
+After this stage, the meat is left to cure for several days, followed by a drying period of anywhere from 1 -3 months.
 The weight of the bresaola determines the length of the drying period.

 How do you serve bresaola?